Continental Basketball Association (1983-1986)

 The Bay State Bombardiers were a short-lived minor league basketball club in the Continental Basketball Association (1978-2009).
 The CBA was the official developmental league of the NBA during the 1980’s and 1990’s, only one step removed but also million light years away from the bright lights of Madison Square Garden and the Forum.

 The team originated in Bangor, Maine as the Maine Lumberjacks (1978-1983).
 The club moved south in March 1983 when Lumberjacks investor John Ligums relocated the team to Brockton, Massachusetts, twenty minutes south of his home in the tony Boston suburb of Milton.
-After a tumultuous first season in Brockton under the direction of former ABA star Johnny Neumann, Ligums moved the Bombardiers an hour west to Worcester, Massachusetts and hired recently retired Boston Celtics star and future Hall-of-Famer Dave Cowens to coach the team.

 I saw a tiny little want ad in The Wall Street Journal and it said “challenging career in pro sports”.
-Remember want ads, before the electronic boom?
-Anyway, I was working for Spalding at the time, so I was getting some good practical experience in selling as well as public relations and merchandising.

-I was invited out to interview for the Deputy Commissioner position underneath Jim Drucker in the CBA league office.
+I was invited out to interview for the Deputy Commissioner position underneath Jim Drucker in the Continental Basketball Association league office.
 There were two guys that I was competing against.
 One was Rick Horrow, who has got a very successful sports business today.
 He was Joe Robbie’s guy and was involved in the building of Joe Robbie Stadium down in Miami and had crazy credentials.
 The other guy was Tom Meschery, a former NBA All-Star who ended up getting the gig.

 So I didn’t get the job, but I met all twelve of the CBA owners.
 I had done very well in my interview.
 They told me later that I was the only guy that had told the owners to stop talking when I was trying to respond to questions.
 It was a big U-shaped, “Face The Nation”-type set up.
 Several of the owners were talking amongst themselves.
 I was just a 23-year old kid and I don’t know what got into me, but I said “Excuse me, am I boring you guys?”
 It was really arrogant and they loved it, apparently, because part of Deputy Commissioner’s job was trying to keep control of these guys.

-One of the guys that liked my attitude was John Ligums, who owned the Bay State Bombardiers.
+One of the guys that liked my attitude was John Ligums, who owned the Bombardiers.
 We went out to dinner and had a bunch of laughs and he offered me a job to come sell for him as the team’s business manager.

-Well, the team was in Brockton, Massachusetts at the time.
 A former ABA star named Johnny Neumann was the Head Coach and he had just been fired after he failed his drug test.
 That actually made Sports Illustrated.
 The Sports Illustrated writer asked him what happened and Johnny Neumann said “Well, I had been clean, but on the way to take the test, I got so stressed out that I smoked a joint.”

 John Ligums told me he was going to hire the former Boston Celtics All-Star Dave Cowens as the new coach.
 And then we moved to Worcester in a heart beat.
 I might have been in Brockton for a couple of weeks before we pulled up stakes for Worcester.